-15 Useful Mobile Apps for Medical Technologists
+15 Useful Mobile Apps for Medical Technologists (2022-2023)

 Medical Technology Reference & Diagnosis Apps

-While medical technologists do not prescribe medication, it is still a good idea for them to be familiar with Epocrates, which is one of the top apps in the medical field.
+While medical technologists do not prescribe medication, it is still a good idea for them to be familiar with Epocrates, one of the top apps in the medical field.
 This free application contains a database of pharmaceuticals and can make physicians aware of possible adverse interactions and help to identify better patient solutions.

 ICD-10 On the Go Mobile

 Designed by radiology software company MIM Software, Mobile MIM is a useful app for radiologic or MRI technologists.
-This application (when paired with the branded MIMcloud) allows technologists and physicians to actually view MRI results on an iPhone or iPad.
+This application (when paired with the branded MIMcloud) allows technologists and physicians to view MRI results on an iPhone or iPad.

-Whether you are a medical technologist, a physical therapist, or an undergraduate student with dreams of being a doctor, you could probably stand to brush up on your anatomy.
+Whether you are a medical technologist, a physical therapist, or an undergraduate student dreaming of being a doctor, you could probably stand to brush up on your anatomy.
 The Visible Body human anatomy atlas mobile app is an interactive experience, offering full 3D views of all the human body systems.
 “The 3D graphics, as well, are accurate and beautiful to look at,” one reviewer wrote.

-While there are many apps that offer comprehensive anatomies of the human body, iSurf Brain View focuses specifically on neuroanatomy.
-Using “automatic segmentation to produce an automatic atlas of neuroimaging” based on real T1 MRI images, this app is a handy tool for students of neuroscience as well as seasoned medical professionals who need a quick reference tool for maintaining their own knowledge and educating patients.
+While many apps offer comprehensive anatomies of the human body, iSurf BrainView focuses specifically on neuroanatomy.
+Using “automatic segmentation to produce an automatic atlas of neuroimaging” based on real T1 MRI images, this app is a handy tool for students of neuroscience as well as seasoned medical professionals who need a quick reference tool for maintaining their knowledge and educating patients.

 Cardiovascular Tech Apps